How To Save Your Treasured #Voicemail Messages

 Or you can call your cellphone carrier and ask them how to download a voice mail from your particular phone.

 Or you can play the message on speakerphone and record it onto a digital recorder as an MP3

-Play the message out loud on your digital answering system and record it onto a digital recorder, like your smartphone.
+Play the message out loud on your digital answering system and record it onto a digital recorder or the recording app, on your smartphone.